Sometimes, cats are weird. There, we said it.

 Cats spend so much time grooming and licking themselves — so why do cats hate water so much?

-There are several reasons your cat may not like being submerged in water.
+There are several reasons your cat may not like being submerged in water:

-In addition, some cats may not like being submerged in water simply because they have never experienced it before, and cats are naturally skittish.
+Some cats may not like being submerged in water simply because they have never experienced it before, and cats are naturally skittish.

-Some Cats Do Like Water
+Some Cats Actually Do Like Water

-Cats are as adept at fishing as they are hunting mice, and some cats will sit in the water or at the edge of a source of water to catch fish.
+Cats are as adept at fishing as they are at hunting mice, and some cats will sit in the water or at the edge of a source of water to catch fish.
 Large jungle cats, like lions and tigers, spend a lot of time in the water cooling off, and they are great swimmers.